kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
   bold(A v) = lambda bold(v)\
 $
-Which can be rearranged, allowing us to find the eigenvectors for a given eigenvalue:
+Which can be rearranged using a scalar matrix, allowing us to find the eigenvectors for a given eigenvalue:
 $
   bold(A v) = lambda bold(I v)\
   (bold(A) - lambda bold(I))bold(v) = 0